Review Notes for the Deep Learning Course

 Short Answer Questions

-Discuss momentum method and Nesterov Accelerated Gradient (10 points)
+Explain the momentum method and Nesterov accelerated gradient (10 points)

-Explain the difficulties and focus points of parameter optimization in high and low dimensions (10 points)
+Explain the difficulties and focus of parameter optimization in high and low dimensions (10 points)

-1. Describe the SGD (Stochastic Gradient Descent) algorithm, and list its advantages and disadvantages (10 points)
+1. Describe the SGD algorithm and write down its advantages and disadvantages (10 points)

-2. LSTM is an improvement over RNN, can it solve the problems of gradient vanishing and exploding?
+2. LSTM is an improvement over RNN, can it solve the gradient vanishing and gradient explosion problems?
 Please explain the principle (15 points)

-….Xpeng G6’s autonomous driving is impressive….Assuming you are an algorithm engineer for Xpeng, please model the human-machine interaction system of Xpeng vehicles using deep reinforcement learning, list the five elements of reinforcement learning, and provide an algorithm for maximizing the reward function.
+….Xpeng Motors G6 autonomous driving is very powerful….
+Suppose you are an algorithm engineer at Xpeng, please use deep reinforcement learning to model Xpeng’s human-machine dialogue system, list the five elements of reinforcement learning, and provide an algorithm to maximize the reward function.
 (15 points)

 Buy me a coffee~